 - 3 Calçot onions or scallions, thinly sliced**

-- 3 tablespoons avocado oil, virgin red palm oil, coconut oil, etc.
+- 3 tablespoons avocado oil, melted ghee, coconut oil, etc.

 - 1 tablespoon coconut aminos

 (*in place of the alliums, you can sub in 3 tablespoons of Penzeys Spices’ Sunny Paris seasoning)

 Mix together the shallots, onions, vinegar, oil, coconut aminos, fish sauce, salt (2 large pinches), and pepper (several grinds) in a large bowl.

 Then, plop the drumsticks on top, and…